neondatabase/postgresql_anonymizer/docs/INSTALL.md

 If your favorite DBaaS provider is not present in the list above, there is not much we can do about it...
-Although we have open discussions with some major actors in this domain, we DO NOT have internal knowledge on wether a given company has plans to support it.
-Especially Amazon RDS.
+Although we have open discussions with some major actors in this domain, we DO NOT have internal knowledge on wether or not they will support it in the near future.
 If privacy and anonymity are a concern to you, we encourage you to contact the customer service of these platforms and ask them directly if they plan to add this extension to their catalog.